-The digital future: efficient, secure, powerful - The “Engineering Digital Futures” program
+The digital future: Efficient, secure, powerful

 How can we use the vast quantities of biomedical data available to gain new insights about more effective drugs?
 Can we achieve at a better understanding of the most complex structure in the universe – the human brain – by simulating it in a supercomputer?
 How can the data-driven, digital power grid of the future be protected from attacks?
 Helmholtz addresses these and similar questions in its “Engineering Digital Futures” program.
 The aim is to uncover the incredible treasure of knowledge that lies hidden in the rapidly growing volumes of data in every area of research.
 This is one of the greatest scientific and technical challenges of our time, and we have created the basis for these efforts with our supercomputers.
 In the future, our aim is to make even more progress in terms of computing power and efficient use of data.
 We want to build the supercomputer of the future ourselves.
 This will link new types of computers such as quantum computers or computers modeled on the human brain with proven hardware and software.